jlelong/VectorSpaceLeastSquares.jl/README.md

     end
     ````

-    If you intend to use $\varphi$ to center the data around its mean and rescale them by their standard deviation, you can construct the `LinearTransformation` using
+    If you intend to use $\varphi$ to center the data around their mean and rescale them by their standard deviation, you can construct the `LinearTransformation` using

     ```julia
     LinearTransformation(x::AbstractVector{<:AbstractVector{T}}) where T<:Real